Costs

 Nondegree Students

-Nondegree students enrolled in undergraduate courses are assessed tuition at the A&S undergraduate rate.
-Nondegree students enrolled in graduate courses are assessed tuition at the A&S graduate rate.
-Nondegree students enrolled in both graduate and undergraduate courses are assessed tuition at the undergraduate A&S rate.
+Nondegree students enrolled in undergraduate courses are assessed tuition at the Arts & Sciences rate or undergraduate Base Rate (effective Fall 2022 and later).
+Nondegree students enrolled in graduate courses are assessed tuition at the Arts & Sciences graduate rate.
+Nondegree students in both graduate and undergraduate courses are assessed tuition at the undergraduate rate.
 See the Continuing Education site for further information.

 Returned Payments